thenativeweb/wolkenkit/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: Create an epic to describe feature sets.
+about: Submit an epic to describe large feature sets that span multiple features and tasks.
 ---

 ### What is this epic about?